Brown rat: Communication

-Chirping

 Rats may also emit short, high frequency, ultrasonic, socially induced vocalization during rough and tumble play, before receiving morphine, or mating, and when tickled.
 The vocalization, described as a distinct "chirping", has been likened to laughter, and is interpreted as an expectation of something rewarding.
 Like most rat vocalizations, the chirping is too high in pitch for humans to hear without special equipment.
 Bat detectors are often used by pet owners for this purpose.

 In research studies, the chirping is associated with positive emotional feelings, and social bonding occurs with the tickler, resulting in the rats becoming conditioned to seek the tickling.
 However, as the rats age, the tendency to chirp appears to decline.

-Audible communication

 Brown rats also produce communicative noises capable of being heard by humans.
 The most commonly heard in domestic rats is bruxing, or teeth-grinding, which is most usually triggered by happiness, but can also be 'self-comforting' in stressful situations, such as a visit to the vet.
 The noise is best described as either a quick clicking or 'burring' sound, varying from animal to animal.
 Vigorous bruxing can be accompanied by boggling, where the eyes of the rat rapidly bulge and retract due to movement of the lower jaw muscles behind the eye socket.

 In addition, they commonly squeak along a range of tones from high, abrupt pain squeaks to soft, persistent 'singing' sounds during confrontations.

 Diet

-The brown rat is a true omnivore and will consume almost anything, but cereals form a substantial part of its diet.
-Martin Schein, founder of the Animal Behavior Society in 1964, studied the diet of brown rats and came to the conclusion that the most-liked foods of brown rats include scrambled eggs, macaroni and cheese, raw carrots, and cooked corn kernels.
-According to Schein, the least-liked foods were raw beets, peaches, and raw celery.
+The brown rat is a true omnivore and consumes almost anything, but cereals form a substantial part of its diet.
+The most-liked foods of brown rats include scrambled eggs, raw carrots, and cooked corn kernels.
+The least-liked foods are raw beets, peaches and raw celery.

 Foraging behavior is often population-specific, and varies by environment and food source.
 Brown rats living near a hatchery in West Virginia catch fingerling fish.

-Some colonies along the banks of the Po River in Italy will dive for mollusks, a practice demonstrating social learning among members of this species.
+Some colonies along the banks of the Po River in Italy dive for mollusks, a practice demonstrating social learning among members of this species.
 Rats on the island of Norderoog in the North Sea stalk and kill sparrows and ducks.
-Also preyed upon by brown rats are chicks, mice, and small lizards.

-Examination of a wild R. norvegicus stomach in Germany revealed 4000 items, most of which were plants, although studies have shown that brown rats prefer meat when given the option.
-In metropolitan areas, they survive mainly on discarded human food, and anything else that can be eaten without negative consequences.
+Also preyed upon by brown rats are chicks, mice and small lizards.
+Examination of a wild brown rat stomachs in Germany revealed 4,000 food items, most of which were plants, although studies have shown that brown rats prefer meat when given the option.
+In metropolitan areas, they survive mainly on discarded human food and anything else that can be eaten without negative consequences.